 I am a Canadian woman exploring the world of writing.
-My greatest hope is to discover the truth of the characters who inhabit my imagination, and to share their stories with genuine spirit and intent.
+My greatest hope is to discover the truth of the characters who live and breath in my imagination, and to share their stories with genuine spirit and intent.
 I did not choose to become a writer.
 Many years ago, writing chose me.

-A Successful First Book Launch
+A Successful First Launch

 On Sunday, Nov.
 24th at Books & Company in Picton, Ontario, my promotional book launch for the Chicken Soup for the Soul Publishers' book O Canada, The Wonders of Winter proved a great success.
-The bookstore seemed tickled with a substantial number of sales that day and for me, personally, the event signified far more than announcing to the world—or at least my corner of it—that I'd written a short story which a publisher actually published!
+The bookstore seemed tickled with a substantial number of sales that day and for me, personally, the event signified far more than announcing to the world—or at least my corner of it—that I'd written a short story a publisher actually decided to published!

 For articile about the launch in The Picton Gazette, CLICK HERE!
 (PAGE 13)

 WRITING FICTION FOR CHILDREN